Skip to content

 54. Meet the Carters - Old Carter Whiskey Co.

-Mark & Sherry Carter pour three unreleased Old Carter expressions — Bourbon Batch 4, Batch 5, and American Whiskey Batch 3 at a jaw-dropping 138 proof.
+Mark & Sherry Carter pour three unreleased Old Carter expressions — Bourbon Batch 4 & 5 and American Whiskey Batch 3 — before they hit shelves.

 The Bourbon Road Media Player